AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_azure_peer.html.markdown

 # aviatrix_azure_peer

-The **aviatrix_azure_peer** resource allows the creation and management of the Aviatrix peerings between Azure VNets.
+The **aviatrix_azure_peer** resource allows the creation and management of the Aviatrix-created peerings between Azure VNets.

 ## Example Usage